-Physical concepts and techniques used to study the structure and function of biological molecules, the thermodynamics and kinetics of biological activity, and physical descriptions of biological processes.
+Physical concepts and techniques used to study the structure and function of biological molecules, the thermodynamics and kinetics of biological processes.
 Examples from enzyme action, protein folding, photobiology, and molecular motors.
 Three hours lecture.
 Prerequisites: Physics 100A and 110A, BILD 1, Chemistry 6C and Physics 130A and graduate students consent of instructor.
 The graduate version, Physics 272, will include a report at the level of a research proposal.
-(S)
+(5)

 295. M.S.
-Thesis Research in Materials Physics (1-12) Directed research on M.S. dissertation topic.
+Thesis Research in Materials Physics (1-12)

+Directed research on M.S. dissertation topic.
 (F,W,S)